EventSaucePHP/EventSauce/docs/docs/event-sourcing/1-creating-an-aggregate-root.md

 Having unique ID classes for each type of aggregate has an added benefit when you're refactoring and events or commands move to a different aggregate.
 The types will assure you're using the right kind of ID.
-The fact a ProductId and a UserID might both be UUIDs under the hood is just a coincidence, not their defining feature.
+The fact a ProductId and a UserId might both be UUIDs under the hood is just a coincidence, not their defining feature.